Or, making sure the translation fits!

 The second factor is orthographic.
 Certain functions of the Spanish language simply demand more letters than the corresponding function in English.
 A good example of this is the ‘-mente’ suffix which transforms adjectives into adverbs, equivalent to the English ‘-ly’ (lento: lenta-mente; slow: slow-ly).

-All this can create huge problems when combining translation with desktop publishing (DTP).
-If a catalogue, for example, is not designed with translation in mind, adapting the layout to incorporate 20% more text will add considerable extra costs to the translation, all of which can be avoided.
+Therefore, the text length can have an impact (and cause problems) when combining translation with desktop publishing (DTP).
+If a catalogue, for example, is not designed with translation in mind, adapting the layout to incorporate 20% more text will add considerable extra costs to the project, all of which can be avoided.